 The Triple Win proprietary waste to biochemicals production process is based on the core principles of Anaerobic Digestion (AD).
 It entails hydrolysis of complex organic waste sources, and subsequent anaerobic fermentation.
-The novel bioprocess reduces AD residence times to less than 48 hours from gate to product, allowing greater productivity with a smaller facility footprint.
+The novel bioprocess is integrated into AD facilities, allowing greater digester productivity and profitability.

 Cost Center to Profit Center

 Global food waste costs us an estimated $2.6 trillion annually, including about $700 billion in environmental costs.